TIGERs-Mannheim/Firmware/README.md

 The firmware project contains all the code for our base station (BS) and for our robot (MB).
 There are different build configurations to select what to build.

 For each processor there is one folder below the "src" folder and a separate cmake projects.
 The base station has only one processor, called "bs2018".
-The robot mainboard uses another microcontroller which is called "main2016".

 For v2020 robots there is "main2019" for the primary microcontroller, "ir2019" for the infrared barrier processor and "motor2019" for motor controllers.